IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ####1.1.2.5.
 THE CANVAS
 The canvas is the primary workspace for creating Grasshopper definitions.
-It is here where you interact with the elements of your visual program.
+It is here where you interact with the pieces of your visual program.
 You can start working in the canvas by placing components and connecting wires.

 ####1.1.2.6.
 GROUPING